vr0n/talist/README.md

 Default and Due Date view.
 You can use `j`/`k` to switch between them.

 * If an item does not have a due date, it will not be included in the list of items that have due dates.
+If an Item with a due date is in the `Done` List, it will not be inlcluded in the list of items that have due dates.

+* Massive error handling/bug fix updates.

+* Time your tasks.
+Put a timer on your tasks to track how long they take

 ### TO-DO:
 - Make DB network-based if at all possible